 Original Medicare is available to eligible beneficiaries in every state, including Georgia.
 But there are alternatives and supplement plans sold by private insurance companies, and some of those may wind up working better for you, depending on your Medicare needs.

 Medicare Advantage plans, also called Medicare Part C, must provide at least the same amount of coverage as Part A and Part B, but many of these feature additional benefits.
 Many Part C plans include dental, hearing, and vision benefits.
-Most, though not all, Medicare Advantage plans also include prescription drug coverage and may be referred to as an MA-PD (Medicare Advantage Prescription Drug plan).
+Most, though not all, Medicare Advantage plans also include prescription drug coverage and may be referred to as a Medicare Advantage Prescription Drug plan.

 Other plans offer benefits that can be added to your existing Original Medicare, Part A and Part B, coverage.
 Because prescription drug medication is not covered by Original Medicare, you can join a stand-alone Medicare Part D Prescription Drug Plan to obtain this benefit.
 You may also wish to add a Medicare Supplement (Medigap) policy to your coverage.
 Medigap plans provide coverage for Original Medicare's out-of-pocket costs, and other "gaps" in that coverage, but don't include drug coverage.